lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 client obtained an access token, visit `http://localhost:8000/`, and you will see the information of current user.

-There are more works we should do, but we would finish it right now.
+There are more works we should do, but we will finish it right now.
 Since this is a simple tutorial, it will not cover any advanced skills.
-However, I would give some suggestions in the end of this article.
+However, I would give some suggestions at the end of this article.

 ## Creating OAuth 2 Server